Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Sculpt Flesh**
-    | Once per round, at the cost of 1 Stamina and 1 Vitality, you can grant a positive mutation you know to a target within Touch range as an ordinary 3 point status effect.
-If you are the target, you may combine this action with Ersatz Recovery's focus action, balancing out Vitality and reducing the overall Stamina cost to 1.
+    | At the cost of 1 Stamina and 1 Vitality, you can grant a positive mutation you know to a target within Touch range as an ordinary 3 point status effect, including yourself.
+This ability can be used only once per turn.
     | You instinctively know a number of positive mutations equal to twice your Abomination rank.

     | **Metamorphosis**
     | TBD

     | **Ambitions II**
     | Your ambitions distort to an insidious degree as Apitekt assimilation invades your thoughts.
-You gain a second keyword to abide by, and your Urges are twisted by otherworldly nourishment; warriors feast on their foes, thieves consume their spoils, and wizards literally absorb knowledge.
+You gain a second key word to abide by, and your Urges are twisted by otherworldly nourishment; warriors feast on their foes, thieves consume their spoils, and wizards literally absorb knowledge.
 Furthermore, you forcefully undergo Metamorphosis for the duration of the Urge, including the focus action which cannot be interrupted.
     | Due to all of the above, actions made while under an Urge's thrall generally take only half as much time.
 If you allow the Urge to follow through to its completion, you may also learn or gain something useful from it, at the GM's behest.

   .. tab-item:: Rank 3